 - Work in close partnership with local civil society organizations around the world, emphasizing mutual capacity building and developing work streams.

 - Advocate policy changes to governments, industry representatives, multi-lateral institutions, researchers, and other relevant policy stakeholders so that countries, regional bodies and international organizations take unilateral and multi-lateral steps to improve the prevailing norms that facilitate financial and commercial opacity.

 GFI’s advocacy efforts span the globe and targets multilateral organizations.
-In addition, GFI works with local country partners in the U.S., Kenya, Uganda and Colombia.
+In addition, GFI works with local country partners in the U.S., Belize, Colombia, Ghana, Kenya, and Uganda.
 In each country, GFI’s advocacy efforts center on the vehicles, methods and enablers that permit the movement of illicit financial flows and on creating campaigns to promote beneficial ownership, curtail trade misinvoicing and advocate for the creation of multi-agency government teams to address tax evasion, transnational crime and corruption.
 Beneficial ownership reform is at the very heart of understanding how illicit money moves through the financial system, while the trade misinvoicing is a primary method for the abuse of the trade channels.

 In addition to cutting edge research, GFI produces a wide-range of content intended to disseminate information effectively to different audiences.
 GFI produces videos, factsheets, letters to government officials, and more as part of this advocacy.
 As part of promoting our content, GFI hosts events with key voices and stakeholders to present research and provide recommendations.
 As a key voice in the field of financial transparency, GFI is often asked to participate in panels regarding our key areas of expertise.
 This work increases GFI’s impact by advocating for specific policy changes, broadening the audience GFI is able to reach, and convening a variety of stakeholders, officials and journalists.